Cooperative Education and Internship Program (CEIP)

 Depending on the academic program and requirements, if a student is required to complete a practical experience for their curriculum, the student should be admitted into the professional academic program prior to completing the cooperative education/internship experience.

-- Students must achieve a minimum cumulative 2.0 GPA prior to placement
+- Minimum cumulative 2.0 GPA prior to CEIP registration

-- Proposed work experience is directly related to the student's major field of study and/or career goals
+- CEIP is directly related to the student's academic major and/or career goals

-- Student must agree to engage the learning objectives embedded in the work experience
+- Students must be engaged in learning by actively participating in the work experience

 How do students register for Cooperative Education and Internship credits?

 - An appointment is required to register.
 Students can call the Career Center at 701-231-7111 to schedule an appointment.
 Registration usually takes 15-20 minutes.

 - If students are not able to come to our location, they should contact the Internship Coordinator to receive registration instructions, paperwork, and other pertinent information.